 Component Integration Testing:

-When two modules or components are integrated then the testing both the modules were done is called as Component integration testing.
-This testing is done to ensure that the code should not break after integrating the two modules.
+When two modules or components are integrated, then the testing of both modules is called Component integration testing.
+This testing is done to ensure that the code should not break after integrating two modules simultaneously.

 System Integration Testing:

-When all the modules or components in any system are integrated then the testing all the modules were done is called as System integration testing.
+When all the modules or components in any system are integrated, then the testing of all modules is called System integration testing.
 This testing is done to ensure that the code should not break after integrating all the modules.

-It is defined as the testing whole system, or you can say, testing a system from starting to end, after integrating all the modules or components.
-It is done just before Acceptance Testing level.
+System testing is defined as the testing whole system, or you can say, testing a system from starting to end after integrating all the modules or components.
+It is done just before the Acceptance Testing level.

 Software Testing Types:

-A particular test objective is being focused in a Software Test type.
+A particular test objective is being focused on a Software Test type.

-The Software Test Types can be classified into following categories:
+The Software Test Types can be classified into the following categories:

 Functional testing includes:

-Non-function testing is the testing of Software Application for its non-functional requirements such as Security Testing, Load Testing, Volume Testing etc.
+Non-function testing is the testing of a Software Application for its non-functional requirements such as Security Testing, Load Testing, Volume Testing, etc.